JonathanKehoe/Detection-Lab/README.md

-** Some portions of this project are from MYDIFR project lessons
+** Some portions of this project are combined with MYDIFR project lessons and my own Google Cybersecurity Certification assignments.